Kyrgyzstan on edge of chaos after opposition storms government buildings

 State-owned gold miner Kyrgyzaltyn said it had repelled an attempted attack on its office.
 Another group appeared to have broken into its gold refinery.

-Canada's Centerra Gold CG.TO, which operates the country's biggest gold deposit, said it was monitoring political events but that its operations were continuing uninterrupted.
+Canada's Centerra Gold CG.TO, which operates the country's biggest gold deposit, said its operations were continuing uninterrupted.

 GOVERNMENT TAKEOVER